Public warned against inserting objects into ears

 Judith Agyeiwaa Donkor, the National Second Vice-Chairperson of the Ears, Nose and Throat (ENT) Nurses Group, has cautioned against the habit of inserting objects into the ears to avoid hearing loss.

-She said inserting items such as cotton buds, match sticks, broomsticks and feathers, among others, into the ear damaged the protection of the eardrum and the wax in the ears.
+She said inserting items such as cotton buds, match sticks, broomsticks and feathers, among others, into the ear damages the protection of the eardrum and the wax in the ears.

-Madam Donkor said the wax served as protection by preventing dirt from entering the eardrum and preventing hearing loss.
+Madam Donkor said the wax serves as protection by preventing dirt from entering the eardrum and preventing hearing loss.

-Madam Donkor, who is also the Regional Secretary of the Western Regional ENT Nurses Group, said this in an interview with the GNA at a free screening exercise organized for children at the Effia-Nkwanta Regional Hospital (ENRH).
+Madam Donkor, who is also the Regional Secretary of the Western Regional ENT Nurses Group, said this in an interview with the GNA at a free screening exercise organised for children at the Effia-Nkwanta Regional Hospital.